FamilySearch/pewpew/README.md

 ## Changelog
 ### v0.5.8
+Changes:
+- Add in the ability for providers to be "unique"--meaning each item within the provider will be a unique JSON value without duplicates.

 Bug fixes:
 - Refactor providers to resolve issues where some tests would see memory leaks and extraneous CPU usage.
 - Fix regression from v0.5.6 where sending a file as part of a request's body did not work.